-IV.
 THE COVID-19 GLOBAL PANDEMIC

-- 32. In December 2019, during the term of the All Risk Policy, an outbreak of illness known as COVID-19 caused by a novel coronavirus formally known as SARS-CoV-2 was first identified in Wuhan, Hubei Province, China.
-In an unprecedented event that has not occurred in more than a century, a pandemic of global proportions then ensued, with the illness and virus quickly spreading to Europe and then to the United States. - 33.
-In 2020, COVID-19 decimated the economies of the states where Plaintiffs' business operations are located, including Plaintiffs' business operations. - 34.
-COVID-19 is highly transmissible and spreads rapidly.
-For example, as of March 1, 2020 there were 87,137 confirmed COVID-19 cases across the globe.
-That number increased to over 432,000,000 confirmed cases as of February 2022.
-According to the CDC, to date, COVID-19 has infected more than seventy-eight million people and killed over 940,000 in the United States.3
+27. In December 2019, during the term of the All Risk Policy, an outbreak of illness known as COVID-19 caused by a novel coronavirus formally known as SARS-CoV-2 was first identified in Wuhan, Hubei Province, China.
+In an unprecedented event that has not occurred in more than a century, a pandemic of global proportions then ensued, with the illness and virus quickly spreading to Europe and then to the United States.

+28. In 2020, COVID-19 decimated the economies of the states where Plaintiff's business operations are located, including []'s business operations.

+29. COVID-19 is highly transmissible and spreads rapidly.
+For example, as of March 1, 2020 there were 87,137 confirmed COVID-19 cases across the globe.1 That number increased to over 432,000,000 confirmed cases as of February 2022.2 According to the CDC, to date, COVID-19 has infected more than seventy-eight million people and killed over 940,000 in the United States.3